 And this eventually resulted in the neo-Walrasian axiom set with these core propositions: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.
 By definition, the hard-core propositions are taken to be true and irrefutable by those who adhere to the program.”
 (Weintraub, 1985, p.
 147)

-The right thing to do is to throw the neo-Walrasian axiom set and all its nonentities and all textbooks from Samuelson to Rodrik without further ado out of the window and to move from microfoundations to macrofoundations.
+The right thing to do is to throw the neo-Walrasian axiom set and all its NONENTITIES and all textbooks from Samuelson to Rodrik without further ado out of the window and to move from microfoundations to macrofoundations.
 As Joan Robinson put it: “Scrap the lot and start again.”
 In technical terms, this is called Paradigm Shift.

 Kline, M. (1982).
 Mathematics.
 The Loss of Certainty.
-Oxford, New York, NY: Oxford University Press.
+Oxford, New York: Oxford University Press.

 Mirowski, P. (1995).
 More Heat than Light.
 Cambridge: Cambridge University Press.

 Weintraub, E. R. (1985).
 Joan Robinson’s Critique of Equilibrium: An Appraisal.
 American Economic Review, Papers and Proceedings, 75(2): 146–149.
 URL